2023 Best Psychology Schools in Pennsylvania

 After completing their degree, psychology graduates from Villanova carry an average student debtload of $26,225.

-University of Pennsylvania came in at #6 in this year’s edition of the Best Psychology Schools in Pennsylvania ranking.
-UPenn is a very large private not-for-profit school located in the large city of Philadelphia.
+With a ranking of #6, University of Pennsylvania did quite well on this year’s best schools for psychology students.
+UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.

-Dickinson College came in at #7 in this year’s edition of the Best Psychology Schools in Pennsylvania ranking.
-Located in the small city of Carlisle, Dickinson is a private not-for-profit school with a small student population.
+Dickinson College landed the #7 spot in the 2023 rankings for the best psychology programs.
+Located in the small city of Carlisle, Dickinson is a private not-for-profit college with a small student population.

 After completing their degree, psychology graduates from Dickinson carry an average student debtload of $19,000.